dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     ":doc:`idGenerator` (s)",object,"ID Generator"
     ":doc:`hl7ForwardRule` (s)",object,"HL7 Forward Rules for HL7 messages received by any HL7 Application.
 May be supplemented by configured HL7 Forward Rules for particular HL7 Applications."
     ":doc:`hl7PrefetchRule` (s)",object,"Prefetch Rules applied to HL7 messages received by any HL7 Application.
 May be supplemented by configured Prefetch Rules for particular HL7 Application."
+    ":doc:`hl7StudyRetentionPolicy` (s)",object,"HL7 Study Retention Policies triggered by HL7 messages received by any HL7 Application.
+May be supplemented by configured Study Retention Policies for particular HL7 Applications."
     ":doc:`hl7OrderScheduledStation` (s)",object,"Scheduled Station selected on MWL HL7 Order Feed received by any HL7 Application.
 May be supplemented by configured values for particular HL7 Applications."
     ":doc:`hl7OrderSPSStatus` (s)",object,"Specifies SPS Status of DICOM MWL items created/updated on received HL7 ORM^O01, OMI^O23, OMG^O19 messages.
 May be overwritten by configured values for particular Archive HL7 Application."
     "